jcolemorrison/ecs-logging-scripts/README.md

 "logs:DescribeLogStreams"
 ```

+2. Grab either `ecs-logs-init-aml-1.sh`for Amazon Linux 1 based AMIs or `ecs-logs-init-aml-2.sh` for Amazon Linux 2 AMIs.
+If you're keeping up to date with the ECS Optimized Image, you'll need the Amazon Linux 2 Script.

-2. paste in the `ecs-logs-init.sh` contents to your instance or Launch Configuration's User Data under `Advanced Details`.
+3. paste in the contents to your instance or Launch Configuration's User Data under `Advanced Details`.

 ---